CrisesUrv/microaggregation-based_anonymization_tool/data_anonymization_tool/README.md

 As result, the tool outputs an anonymized version of the dataset and shows several utility metrics: Sum of Squared Error (SSE) and mean and variance divergence for each attribute vs. the original dataset.

-The anonymization application can executed via command line on Windows, Linux and Mac OS X. It is also provided a JAVA API that allows the anonymization algorithms to be called programmatically.
+The anonymization application can executed via command line on Windows, Linux and Mac OS X. A JAVA API is also provided that allows the anonymization algorithms to be called programmatically.

 ### Prerequisites
-* *The input dataset*: is a CSV file where each row corresponds to a record and each column corresponds to an attribute.
-Within the CSV file, a first line (header) stating the name of the attributes is required in order to map the attributes with their features in the configuration file.
+* *The input dataset* is a CSV file where each row corresponds to a record and each column corresponds to an attribute.
+Within the CSV file, a first line (header) stating the name of the attributes is required in order to map the attributes to features in the configuration file.
 The software does not currently support missing data points.
-So, preprocessing would be needed to either remove records with missing values or replace missing values by averages.
+Hence, preprocessing would be needed to either remove records with missing values or replace missing values by averages.
 Two sample datasets are provided in the 'datasets' folder.
 See more details in [examples](#Examples) section.
-* *The dataset configuration parameters*: are specified in an XML file, so that they can be reused for several datasets that share the same schema (see [Dataset description](#Dataset-description) section).
+* *The dataset configuration parameters* are specified in an XML file, so that they can be reused for several datasets that share the same schema (see [Dataset description](#Dataset-description) section).
-* *The protection configuration parameters*: they set the type of protection applied to each attribute type (see [Protection description](#Protection-description) section).
+* *The protection configuration parameters* set the type of protection applied to each attribute type (see [Protection description](#Protection-description) section).

-Two example configuration files associated to each sample dataset are provided in the ['datasets'](https://github.com/CrisesUrv/microaggregation-based_anonymization_tool/tree/master/data_anonymization_tool/datasets) folder.
+Two example configuration files associated with each sample dataset are provided in the ['datasets'](https://github.com/CrisesUrv/microaggregation-based_anonymization_tool/tree/master/data_anonymization_tool/datasets) folder.

 ### Installing
 The computer should fulfill the following requirements:
 * Java (RE or DK) environment v8 must be installed (or, alternatively, OpenJDK 8).
 Java 8 can be downloaded from: https://www.java.com/en/download/
 * At least 4 GB of RAM are recommended.
 The RAM available for the application should be set in the execution command (see below).
 The larger the dataset, the more RAM the anonymization process will require, since datasets are loaded into memory.
-The equation to estimate the required RAM (in GBs) is:
+The expression to estimate the required RAM (in GBs) is:

 ![equation](http://latex.codecogs.com/gif.latex?RAM=0.25&plus;\frac{2n\times&space;(\sum_{i=1}^{m}w_{i})}{1024^{3}})

-where, *n* is the number of records, *m* is the number of attributes and *w<sub>i*  is the average width in bytes of the *ith* attribute
+where *n* is the number of records, *m* is the number of attributes and *w<sub>i*  is the average width in bytes of the *ith* attribute

-The scalability of the software, in the most complex case considering *t*-closeness on top of *k*-anonymity, is *O(n log n)* w.r.t. the number of records and *O(m)* w.r.t. the number of attributes.
+The computational complexity of the software, in the most complex case considering *t*-closeness on top of *k*-anonymity, scales as *O(n log n)* w.r.t. the number of records and as *O(m)* w.r.t. the number of attributes.
 This makes the software suitable for large datasets.

 To install ![equation](http://latex.codecogs.com/gif.latex?\dpi{120}&space;\small&space;\mu&space;\textup{ANT}), just copy the *mAnt.jar* file in the github ['jar'](https://github.com/CrisesUrv/microaggregation-based_anonymization_tool/tree/master/data_anonymization_tool/jar) folder in the computer hard disk.
 It is recommended to copy in the same folder the dataset to be anonymized and the XML configuration file for that dataset.